hoonzis/hoonzis.github.io/_drafts/2016-02-25-generating-payoff-charts-fsharp-javascript.md

     x.Ok(payoff) :> _
 ```
 ## JavaScript front end
 I have built the front end with KnockoutJS, mainly because I know it quite well.
-The view models reflect quite a lot the F\# domain presented above:
+The view models reflect quite a lot the F\# domain presented above.
+I am using Knockout.Validation (all those extend calls).
-Leg definition is quite simple, I am ski

 ```javascript
 function LegViewModel(dto,parent) {
     var self = this;